- Course/Minor: experience of a lifetime, take it!

 The students can then arrange themselves with their own team when they prefer to work.
 Obviously students can spend as much time as they want on our loft, the space dedicated to our course at Aalto Design Factory.

 The program is one of the most intensively taught at Aalto University and requires full commitment from the students.
 From mid-March onwards is often compared to a full-time job.

 Students go through a first hectic month of small challenges to get acquainted with hands-on methodologies.
 In the end of this first month students get to know their global project brief and their new team.
-At the beginning of these global projects students usually get the amazing chance to fly to California for around 10 days.
+At the beginning of these global projects students usually get the amazing opportunity to travel for around 7-10 days for the Global Kickoff.
 They don’t only meet their global teammates and take part in design thinking workshops, but also get a glimpse into some of the most innovative companies in the world.

-Make it Up: Students start working on their projects back in their home universities and conduct essentially user and market research during the Fall Quarter.
-Students also start to think with their hands, testing a few prototypes with users.
+Make it Up: Students start working on their projects back in their home universities and conduct essential user and market research during the Fall Quarter.
+Students also start to ‘think with their hands’, testing early prototypes with real users.

 Make it Real: The Winter Quarter involves more building and thus students get to develop around 10 to 15 prototypes.
 They are encouraged first to get out of their comfort zone and after testing and iterating, they start to converge with their global team towards their final concept.

 Make it Happen: The students have then 2 months left to build their final concept prototype and the strategy around it.
 Students are expected to build a full working proof-of-concept prototype and to present it both locally at Aalto University and globally at the ME310 Design EXPErience or SUGAR Expo Fair.